TBS1996/TaleCast/README.md

 A way to systematically go through the backlog of a podacst, starting from the first episode.
 Perfect for podcasts where older videos are as relevant as newer ones, and especially if you're supposed to go through them chronologically.
 You set the date you start with `backlog_start`, and an interval with `backlog_interval`.
 If you set `backlog_start` and then sync, you'll download the first episode of the podcast.
 After `backlog_interval`` days have passed, it'll download the second episode, and so on.

-## how to report bugs
+## Bugs and feature requests

-Just use the github issues! but first, verify that you have the latest version of talecast in case I already have fixed it.
+If you have any feedback just use the github issue page!
+If it's a bug, make sure you have the latest version in case I've already fixed it.

-# todo
+## todo

 - better error handling.
 Atm i unwrap a lot since stopping the program when something goes wrong is generally fine for scripts and unwrap gives a lot of nice debug information.
 - integrate opml better.
 Currently if you import opml and then export you might lose some metadata.
-- add to package managers (help appreciated here!)
+- add to more package managers (help appreciated here!)
 - more tests
 - maybe make it more generalizable for other kind of media content?
 - atom support? do any podcasts even use atom?